observIQ/stanza/docs/operators/router.md

-## `router` plugin
+## `router` operator

-The `router` plugin allows logs to be routed dynamically based on their content.
+The `router` operator allows logs to be routed dynamically based on their content.

-The plugin is configured with a list of routes, where each route has an associated expression.
+The operator is configured with a list of routes, where each route has an associated expression.
-An entry sent to the router plugin is forwarded to the first route in the list whose associated expression returns `true`.
+An entry sent to the router operator is forwarded to the first route in the list whose associated expression returns `true`.

 An entry that does not match any of the routes is dropped and not processed further.